leandrojmp/elastic/README.md

-# es-query
+# elastic

-python scripts to query elasticsearch
+scripts and other files relatd to elasticsearch